matlen67/ansluta-control/README.md

 This project was created to control Ikea Omlopp/Utrusta lights by webbrowser or add it to a home automation system (FHEM) The original remote has one Button.
 With every push the lights cycle -> 50% -> 100% -> 50% -> off

-The remote send a strobe of data icluded two own address bytes.
+The remote send a series of data icluded two own address bytes.
+- example: 0x55 0x01 0xD0 0x9A 0x02 0xAA (0xD0 & 0x9A my addressbytes)

 <img src="https://github.com/matlen67/ansluta-control/blob/master/pictures/ansluta_original.jpg" width="128"> <img src="https://github.com/matlen67/ansluta-control/blob/master/pictures/leiterplatte.jpg" width="128">